danayzik/Advanced-topics/README.md

 ```

 ## General Instructions
-Open a terminal and navigate to the advanced_topics_ex1 directory:
+Open a terminal and navigate to the project's directory:

 ```bash